 I can imagine that a look a like is feasible however.

-#7 Updated by Jesse Katzman over 3 years ago
+#7 Updated by Jesse Katzman almost 4 years ago

 I'm about to make some acronyms to reduce writing, but let's see if this is correct.
 Break it down!To calculate Velocities (how accurate developers are in estimating their time):